wanchichen/mnlp_hw3/dl4mt/2021/gpt/README.md

 ## Novelty
 Aside from the changes made above to the new model, the novelty of GPT-3 stems from its ability to use one-shot and few-shot demonstrations — it is not limited to zero-shot like GPT-2.
-To be more specific, this means that before actually testing GPT-3 on a specific task, the model can take a certain amount of examples <em> K </em> of the desired task as a form of conditioning before letting the model perform testing and inference on its own.
-For one-shot demonstrations, <em> K </em> is 1, and for few-shot demonstrations, <em> K </em> can be anywhere between 10 and 100 demonstrations of the task.
+To be more specific, this means that before actually testing GPT-3 on a specific task, the model can take a certain amount of examples  *K*  of the desired task as a form of conditioning before letting the model perform testing and inference on its own.
+For one-shot demonstrations,  *K* is 1, and for few-shot demonstrations, <em> K </em> can be anywhere between 10 and 100 demonstrations of the task.
 This may sounds similar to fine-tuning a model, but there is one key difference: for these n-shot demonstrations, the model is <em> NOT </em> allowed to update its weights whereas for fine-tuning, the model is  <em> supposed </em> to update its weights.
 This novel approach of providing demonstrations before actual testing was specifically chosen because it best simulates human learning and behavior.
 Typically, when people are told to complete a task, they are usually offered one or more examples before having to attempt the task on their own.
 The table below illustrates the advantages and disadvantages of each of the different types of n-shots for GPT-3.

 | Type | Advantages | Disadvantages |